New Ram City, Aries

 “He’s right you know,” Lavi added, arms crossed again.

-“They seem very set on the idea that the assassins are Ariesian,” Gabrielle muttered.
+“They seem very set on the idea that the assassins are Ariesians,” Gabrielle muttered.
 “Which I can’t exactly fault them for.
 It’s very rare for non-Ariesians to be Elementalists with the fire attribute.”

 Izsak’s gaze flicked to Gabrielle’s face.
 “You sound unconvinced.”

 Gabrielle chuckled, sliding her hands into her pockets.
-“I even have my reservations about whether the second group that attacked Olive last night are part of the first assassination attempt.
+“I even have my reservations about whether that second group that attacked Olive last night are part of the first assassination attempt.
 We don’t fully understand the motive.
-There are too many variables to say for certain.”
+There are too many variables to say for sure.”